Chefs at Home: Pan-Roasted Striped Bass with Greek Summer Tomato Salad

 Once fish is almost cooked, dress greens, mix well, and place on plate.

-Garnished with capers and thyme flowers, if you have them.
+Garnish with capers and thyme flowers if you have them.